 The field program for the geotechnical investigation was carried out on April 26, 2017 which consisted of extending a total of three (3) boreholes (BH 1 to BH 3) to a maximum depth of 15.4 m below existing ground surface.
+A supplemental investigation was carried out on April 19, 2018 and consisted of advancing 2 boreholes (BH1-18 and BH2-18) to a maximum depth of 9.75 m below existing grade.
 The borehole locations were distributed in a manner to provide general coverage of the subject site and taking into consideration underground utilities and site features.
 The borehole locations are shown on Drawing PG4083-1 - Test Hole Location Plan included in Appendix 2.